Construction Project Manager Resume Examples & Template

 Jobs for construction project managers are expected to grow by 11%. from 2020 to 2030.
 But that doesn’t mean it’ll be easy to land a project management job.
 As you craft your construction project manager resume, follow these tips to make sure yours stands out:

-Highlight your construction project management resume skills
+1. Highlight your construction project management resume skills

-Hiring managers look for construction project managers who can juggle different roles, requiring a range of both hard and soft skills
+Hiring managers look for construction project managers who can juggle different roles, requiring a range of skills.

-In your resume skills section, highlight your knowledge of specific construction or engineering techniques.
+In your skills section, highlight your knowledge of specific construction or engineering techniques.
 Also, showcase key soft skills, such as your ability to deliver projects on time and solve problems.
 Include a mix of hard and soft skills to show you’re a well-rounded construction project manager.

 Here are some skills for your construction project management resume: